intelie/gitbook-drilling/collector/protocols/raw.md

 </source>
 ```

-A sample of the JSON payload supported as Intelie Live events.
+A sample of the JSON payload supported as INTELIE Live events.
 This sample is compliant with the data schema required by the [normalization](../../data-flow/data-normalization/) engine.

 ```javascript
 {